PrakyathReddy/anchor-practise/README.md

 #[derive(Accounts)]
 pub struct Initialize {}
 This instruction defines the context of initializing the entrypoint and is used when you are interested in interacting with some account data; in a simple case, it’s empty as we don’t need any account data for initialization for now.
 You may think about this as an Anchor approach to managing the state of the account that we have in `state.rs` file in the staking-app project.

+An Anchor program consists of three parts:

+👉 The program module marked with `#[program]` is where you define your business logic.
+You do so by writing functions that can be called by clients or other programs.
+👉 The Accounts structs which are marked with `#[derive(Accounts)]` is where you define which accounts your instruction expects and which constraints these accounts should adhere to.
+You do this via two constructs: Types and constraints.
+👉 The `declare_id!` macro creates an ID field that stores the address of your program.
+Anchor uses this hardcoded ID for security checks and allows other crates to access your program's address.